dart-archive/dart_enhancement_proposals/Meetings/2015-10-14 DEP Committee Meeting.md

 For the most part, it does that by catching any exception that gets thrown, but there is one case it currently can't handle.

-The Dart VM handles reports syntax and compile errors lazily, only when the method or function containing the error is first called.
+The Dart VM reports syntax and compile errors lazily, only when the method or function containing the error is first called.

 Here's a Dart program: